phishman3579/Bitcoin/README.md

 ## Blockchain

-The Blockchain is a simple structure which contains a list of confirmed Blocks, a list of Transactions in chronilogical order, a list of unused Transactions, and the current hash.
+The Blockchain is a simple structure which contains a list of confirmed Blocks, a list of Transactions in chronological order, a list of unused Transactions, and the current hash.

 Note: all transactions in the same block are said to have happened at the same time.